lab-emi/OpenDPD/README.md

 ## MP-DPD

-In order to efficiently run DPD on hardware, we're introducing MP-DPD, a method that allows the training of a fixed-point quantized DPD model without a significant loss in accuracy.
-Let's break down the process into 3 steps:
+Additionally, the manuscript introduces MP-DPD, a technique designed to train a fixed-point quantized DPD model without significantly compromising accuracy, ensuring efficient hardware implementation.
+To reproduce the results in MP-DPD, following command line for each step can be used:

 1. **Pretrain a DPD Model**: